I have a range of research interests, though I see relationships between each.

-I am interested in choice.
 Every day we make a multitude of small choices.
 Many days, I choose not to go for a jog (despite knowing I should) and choose to eat chocolate (despite knowing I shouldn't).
 Then every now and then we make larger choices.
-We might choose a romantic partner, decide whether to have children, or engage in the important act of deciding whether to buy a front-loader or top-loader washing machine.
+We might choose a romantic partner, decide whether to have children, or deciding whether to buy a front-loader or top-loader washing machine.
 And from these small choices and these large choices, we construct a life.
 Choice is kind of a big deal.

-Currently, I'm a philosophy research fellow at St. John's College at Cambridge University.
-In my PhD thesis, I reflected on a theoretical debate about choice: the debate between proponents of causal decision theory and proponents of evidential decision theory.
+In my PhD thesis, I reflected on formal theories of choice.
+In particular, I explored the debate between proponents of causal decision theory and proponents of evidential decision theory.
 Here, I argued for a pluralist view, according to which both sides of this debate capture part of the truth about rational choice.
 In fact, rational permissibility is sometimes indeterminate (or so say I), with the causal and evidential perspectives each representing one sharpening of this vague concept.
-Those who think this description cryptically short might want to check out my papers.

 Jenna Kapaun (Home Page and Header)